Chettinad Pepper Chicken

-Stimulate your taste buds with this fragrant Karaikudi Chettinad Milagu Kozhi (Pepper Chicken).
-This curry will be a blessing for those suffering from a never ending cold as it’s a warming dish with soul warming spices.
-Perfect for the winter months because the chicken and pepper ward off nasties and boost your immune system.
+Stimulate your taste buds with this fragrant Karaikudi Milagu Kozhi (Chettinad Pepper Chicken).
+This curry will be a blessing for those suffering from a never ending cold as it’s considered a nourishing dish packed with soul-warming culinary spices.
+Perfect for the winter months as the combination of chicken and pepper ward help ward off nasties and boost your immune system.
 I would serve it with rice congee.

 Ingredients − Serves 4